 How do I get to the start of each trip?

-You need to arrive in Alicante no later than 2 pm on Saturday, March 5th.
-If you take a flight across the Atlantic into Madrid, you can easily transfer by train or smaller airplane flight to Alicante.
-As an option, you can rent a car in Madrid and drive to Parcent (about a 5 hour drive).
-Most flights from the US arrive in Madrid around 8 am, so you have plenty of time to transfer.
+You need to arrive in Madrid and clear all customs no later than 2 pm on Saturday, March 5th.
+Your trip includes round trip bus travel from Madrid to the villa.
+As an option, you can rent a car in Madrid and drive to Parcent (about a 4.5 hour drive).
+Most flights from the US arrive in Madrid before 11 am, so you have plenty of time to transfer.
 Detailed information about starting and ending times and locations, airport and hotel van transfer locations and transportation options will be included in tour information emailed to you.
 If you wish to make airline reservations before receiving this information, please contact us for times and locations of your trip start and end.